Truncation errors and modified equations for the lattice Boltzmann method via the corresponding Finite Difference schemes: Link with the existing approaches

 \subsection{Equivalent equations}

-Our results \Cref{thm:FirstOrder} and \Cref{thm:SecondOrder} coincide with the analogous results in \cite{dubois2019nonlinear} up to second order.
+Our result \Cref{thm:AcousticScaling} coincides with the analogous result in \cite{dubois2019nonlinear} up to second order.
 The substantial difference is that we apply the Taylor expansions to the solution of the corresponding \fd scheme given either by \Cref{prop:ReductionFiniteDifferenceGeneralOld} bis or \Cref{prop:ReductionFiniteDifferenceNGeq1Old} bis, where non-conserved moments have been removed.
 We therefore reasonably conjecture that the obtained macroscopic equations coincide at any order.
 The mathematical justification of this conjecture shall be the object of future investigations.

-However, the quasi-equilibrium, which is extensively used in \cite{dubois2019nonlinear} can be somehow recovered in our previous discussion.
+The quasi-equilibrium, which is extensively used in \cite{dubois2019nonlinear} can be somehow recovered in our previous discussion.
 Let $\consmomentsnumber = 1$ to fix ideas.
 In the proof of \Cref{prop:ReductionFiniteDifferenceGeneralOld} bis, nothing prevents us from selecting, instead of the first row, the $\indicemoments \in \integerinterval{2}{\velocitynumber}$ row, corresponding to a non-conserved moment.
 This is

 Let us stress that even if this could seem to be a viable \fd scheme for the non-conserved variable $\momentletter_{\indicemoments}$, it is not independent from the conserved moment $\momentletter_{1}$ the equilibria depend on and furthermore, this formulation certainly depends on the choice of $\relaxparletter_{1}$, the relaxation parameter of the conserved moment.
 This is somehow unwanted since $\relaxparletter_{1}$ is \emph{in fine} not present in the original \lbm scheme.
 From the computations of \Cref{sec:DetailedProofs}, we see that